Yamahkarim/BeatIt/README.md

-# Beat it!:
+# Beat it!
-#### Electronic Music Subgenre Classification with Machine Learning Techniques
+#### Electronic Music Sub-genre Classification with Machine Learning Techniques

 ![dj](imgs/dj.jpg)

+## Preface

+This project initially started during my time at the UCI Data Science Bootcamp as a way to understand the differences between ML algorithms through a lens in which I was familiar with- Electronic Music.
+As a fan of the music that lays in the avant-garde realms of techno the popular music recommendation applications such as Spotify, Pandora and SoundCloud often lack in their accuracy of recommending similar music specific to the song rather then a generalization of the artist as a whole.

 ## Objective
-<i>"How can we help algorithms more accuaretlety account for the complexities within electronic music?"</i>
+<i>"How can we help algorithms more accurately account for the complexities within electronic music?"</i>

-Create a better recommendation systems for the subgenres of electronic music with Machine Learning.
+Create a better recommendation systems for the sub-genres of electronic music with Machine Learning.

 ## Scope of Work